 HDFS 809 - Child Study and Development Center Internship

 Supervised teaching internship working with a cooperating teacher, while also participating in seminar discussions to enhance insight, offer perspectives, generate new ideas, and improve professional practices.
 Students assume responsibility for the full range of teaching duties working with a group of young children for 10 hours each week.
 The course provides the implementation of theory and research in practice based on a social constructivist model in a classroom setting.
 Prereq: permission.
-May be repeated up to a total of 8 credits.

 Repeat Rule: May be repeated for a maximum of 8 credits.